New Silk Roads - Ştefan Rusu - Knots, Stones, and Passes

 Ruins of the Yamchun fortress overlooking Wakhan Corridor, Gorno-Badakhshan Autonomous Region, Tajikistan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.

 Originally built in 300 BC, Yamchun overlooks large swaths of the Wakhan Corridor and parts of the Hindu Kush mountains in northern Afghanistan.
 The Wakhan Corridor lies between China, Afghanistan, Tajikistan, and Pakistan, inside the Pamir Knot.
-This strip of land sandwiched between the four countries was created as a buffer between the territories of British India and Czarist Russia in the nineteenth century.
-Because of its strategic position, the corridor was an important transit path of the ancient Silk Road in the fourth and fifth centuries.
+This strip of land, sandwiched between the four countries, was created as a buffer between the territories of British India and Czarist Russia in the nineteenth century.
+Because of its strategic position, the corridor was an important transit path for the ancient Silk Road in the fourth and fifth centuries.
 Chinese pilgrims passed through it to reach Buddhist centers in today’s Afghanistan and India.

 Bulunkul, Gorno-Badakhshan Autonomous Region, Tajikistan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.